go101/immutable-value-proposal/README.md

 	newX, newY, oldZ := (Tx)(va).(fixed), (Ty)(vb), vc // equivalent to the above line
 }
 ```

-For the same reason (to avoid syntax design complexity), `fixed.*` values can't be declared in short declarations.

 ### Detailed rules of this proposal